mhayv/mhayvine-capulong-summative-1-bmd2id2/README.md

 Main user flows / key features implemented
 - Sign up user flow : customizing your experience
 - Browse and Save user flow : keeping track of events that seems interesting for end user
-- Mood filters : further filters, based on moods and vibes.

 Any other Instructions
 //